-Bahamas officials search for storm survivors as Dorian heads for Florida, Georgia
+Bahamas searches for survivors after battering by Hurricane Dorian

 Heavy rains and storm-surge waters moving inland could cause life-threatening flash floods, the NHC said.
 The risk extended from Jupiter, Florida., to Surf City, North Carolina.
 Tornadoes were possible along the Florida coast, with the risk later moving to Georgia and South Carolina.

-With telephones down on Abaco and Grand Bahama islands, residents posted lists of missing loved ones across social media sites.
+With many telephones down on Abaco and Grand Bahama islands, residents posted lists of missing loved ones across social media sites.

-A single Facebook post by media outlet Our News Bahamas seeking the names of missing people had 1,600 comments listing lost family members since it went live on Tuesday.
+A single Facebook post by media outlet Our News Bahamas seeking the names of missing people had 2,000 comments listing lost family members since it went live on Tuesday, although some of the comments were also about loved ones being found.

-The exact toll in the Bahamas will not be clear until the storm passes and rescue crews are able to access devastated areas, said Theo Neilly, the Bahamian consul general in Washington.
+Janith Mullings, 66, from Freeport, Grand Bahama, said she had been through hurricanes all her life but had never seen anything like Dorian.

+“We’ve never had hurricanes in none of our islands that have experienced the ocean rising like it did.
+The ocean was something no one could prepare for,” she said.

 As many as 13,000 homes in the Bahamas may have been destroyed or severely damaged, the International Federation of Red Cross and Red Crescent Societies said, in the strongest storm to hit the Bahamas.